bhavnamahi/chr1_bsat_project/ProjectNotebook.md

 4. **Pairwise Alignment Loop**
    - Iterates over each pair of sequences (i < j) so each pair is aligned once:
-     - Avoids self‐self comparisons and duplicate reversed pairs.
+     - Avoids self-self comparisons and duplicate reversed pairs.

 5. **Temporary FASTA Construction**
-   - For each pair, an awk command extracts only those two sequences (by name) from the multi‐sequence FASTA into a temporary FASTA file.
+   - For each pair, an awk command extracts only those two sequences (by name) from the multi-sequence FASTA into a temporary FASTA file.
    - This ensures `centrolign` receives exactly those two sequences for alignment.

 6. **Centrolign Config Updates**